eklem/words-n-numbers/README.md

 wnn.wordsNumbersEmojis // words (any language), numbers and emojis wnn.tags               // #tags (any language
 wnn.usernames          // @usernames (any language)
+wnn.email              // email addresses.
+Most valid addresses,
+                       //   but not to be used as a validator
 ```

 ### Languages supported